saltyrtc/saltyrtc-meta/Task-ORTC.md

 3. The newly created `RTCDataChannel` instance shall be wrapped by following the *Wrapped Data Channel* section.
-4. As soon as the data channel is `open`, the client SHALL send a 'handover' message to the other client.
-After this message, the client SHALL NOT send any messages on the original signalling channel.
-The client MAY already send signalling messages over the new signalling channel.
-If the client has already received a 'handover' message from the other client, it MUST continue with the next step, skipping the following sentences.
-Otherwise, the client MUST accept further messages from the other client on the original signalling channel only and wait for an incoming 'handover' message.
-Once that 'handover' message has been received, the client SHALL ONLY accept signalling messages over the wrapped data channel.
+4. As soon as the data channel is `open`, the client SHALL send a 'handover' message on the WebSocket-based signalling channel (*WS channel*) to the other client.
+Subsequent outgoing messages MUST be sent over the data channel based signalling channel (*DC channel*).
+   Incoming messages on the DC channel MUST be buffered.
+Incoming messages on the WS channel SHALL be accepted until a 'handover' message has been received on the WS channel.
+Once that message has been received, the client SHALL process the buffered messages from the DC channel.
+Subsequent signalling messages SHALL ONLY be accepted over the DC channel.
 5. After both clients have sent each other 'handover' messages, the client closes the connection to the server with a close code of `3003` (*Handover of the Signalling Channel*).